markusmoenig/Eldiron/docs/static/reference.md

 # Creates a new item of the given class name and adds it to the character's inventory.
 It returns the id of the created
 # item (in case you want to equp it) or -1 on failure.
 add_item(class_name)

+# Attack the current target using weapon or unarmed rules.
+attack()

 # Returns an array of filtered item ids in the character's inventory.
 # Returns all items if filter_string is empty.
 Otherwise, returns items whose name